-Intellectual Property and Technology Law Concentration
+Intellectual Property & Technology Law Concentration

 The University of Minnesota Law School offers J.D. and LL.M. students a concentration in intellectual property and technology to help prepare them to practice in a wide range of areas in these fields.
 Nationally and internationally renowned faculty teach basic and advanced courses in the core doctrines of intellectual property (IP)—patent, copyright, trademark, and unfair competition—as well as complimentary legal topics such as international IP, privacy, biotechnology, neuroscience, and the First Amendment.